Methodology

 Core formulas

-Reconstitution concentration: peptide mass in mg divided by diluent volume in mL equals concentration in mg/mL.
+Reconstitution concentration: peptide mass in mg divided by final volume in mL equals concentration in mg/mL.

 Amount from volume: concentration in mcg/uL multiplied by volume in uL equals amount in mcg.